JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1984_12.md

 If only l'd known this...'

-1 just can't get over it!'
+I just can't get over it!'

 Exasperated, they work themselves into a fury and start cursing God;